 Note!
 Small mortar mixers with a volume not exceeding 65 liters are emptied by tilting the drum.
 If the volume is larger, then a hatch is used for this, which is located at the bottom of the device.

-They are designed for use with components with a fraction size of no more than 7 centimeters.
+They are designed for use with components whose fraction size is no more than 7 centimeters.
 All units of this type are classified in the same way as described in one of the previous sections of the article.

-In addition, according to the features of the installation, they can be:
+In addition, depending on the installation features, they can be:

 • mobile (this includes both concrete mixers with a chassis and units without it);